N-Hexane Properties:

 Q. What precautions should be taken when working with n-hexane?

-Ans: When working with n-hexane, it's essential to do so in well ventilated areas to prevent the buildup of vapors.
+Ans: When working with n-hexane, its essential to do so in well ventilated areas to prevent the buildup of vapors.
 Proper personal protective equipment, including gloves and safety goggles, should be worn.
 Open flames, sparks, and heat sources should be avoided in the vicinity.

 Q. Can n-hexane be used as a fuel?